First Visit: March 3, 2006

 QMJHL Arena: 3

 I never expected to be in Bathurst in March 2006.
 Few people ever wind up in Bathurst by accident.
 The heart of Acadia, it's remote, wild, coastal New Brunswick, far from any of the province's population centres.
-When planning my first proper QMJHL road trip, I picked Moncton, Charlottetown and Halifax.
-A few days before I departed my home in St. John's, though, I checked the Q's website and saw that the Moncton-Bathurst game had been moved unceremoniously from Moncton to Bathurst.
-I was still a Q newbie at that time and hadn't known that the Wildcats were frequently evicted from the Moncton Coliseum for a variety of bullshit reasons, so I rearranged my plans and two days later was on a two-lane road through endless snowy pine forests, heading for a place that I knew nothing about apart from they had a QMJHL team.
+I was living in St. John's, Newfoundland at the time, and when I was planning my first proper QMJHL road trip, I decided on Moncton, Charlottetown and Halifax, based upon the schedule on the weekend I could get away and the teams and cities I most wanted to see.
+A few days before my flight, I checked the Q's website and saw that the Moncton-Bathurst game had been moved unceremoniously and without warning from Moncton to Bathurst.
+I was still a Q newbie at that time and hadn't known that the Wildcats were frequently evicted from the Moncton Coliseum for a variety of bullshit reasons, so I rearranged my plans in a hurry, and two days later I was driving north on a snowy two-lane road through endless pine forests, heading for a place that I knew nothing about apart from they had a QMJHL team.

 Although the Canadian Hockey League now has franchises in major cities like Calgary, Vancouver, Montreal and Halifax, junior hockey is still primarily a game with its roots in small-town Canada.
 And across the spectrum of the CHL's member cities throughout nine Canadian provinces and five US states, they don't come any smaller than Bathurst, New Brunswick.
 A tiny harbour town in New Brunswick's remote northeastern corner, Bathurst is at the centre of the Acadian bilingual belt, a section of the country not bound by French Bill 101 or by Ontarian Orange English-language pride, and as a result, the area is perhaps the most uncomplainingly bilingual in Canada.
 It's interesting to be in a place where English and French both seem to be an accepted part of daily life, and the K.C.
 Irving Regional Centre (aka the Centre Régional K.C.
 Irving) fits right into this milieu.